Teamoreteateo/DSA2101-Project/Code.md

 ![](Code_files/figure-gfm/boxplot-1.png)<!-- -->

+#### Discussion

+From this visualisation, we can pinpoint those features with a higher variance, as they likely contribute more significantly to changes in her musical style, hence her receptivity.
+By focusing on features that show the widest range (i.e. most diverse expressions) across her songs, we can identify the more significant attributes that make her music unique.
+We will use these features in the next visualisation to examine their possible relationship with Swift’s receptivity.

+It appears that Valence, Acousticness, Energy and Danceability have the most variance - the tails for each feature spans the widest across the graph.
+This indicates vast differences between these features within Swift’s songs.
+Such differences could indicate large dynamic shifts in the style of music produced, which will likely be received differently by the audience.
+The rest of the musical features seem to be concentrated closer to zero, indicating that most of the features are weakly present and consistent throughout the songs.
+Additionally, since Loudness values are mostly closer to 0, it indicates that Swift’s songs are consistently moderately loud.
+Overall we gather that most of her songs are vocally driven (low Instrumentalness), not spoken (low Speechiness) and are not live (low Liveness).
+Examining the plot again for the above four features gives us more relationships to hypothesise about.
+The wide range in Valence could indicate shifts in the happiness of her Songs, like her songs becoming less happy.
+The range of Energy indicates that there are vast differences in the power and drive of her songs.
+Large differences in Danceability could indicate that Swift is either moving away or towards more danceable tunes.
+Lastly, the difference in Acousticness could indicate that Taylor Swift is also switching from commercial and electronic sounding songs to acoustic songs.
+Moreover, scrutinizing the violin plot of Acousticness also hints at polarisation.
+There are two visible bulges in the plot, indicate two areas of high density.
+This means that Taylor’s songs which have acoustic elements likely do not have any electronic elements, vice versa, indicating her preference for keeping the two type of songs separate.
+These plots were great at hinting at potential large differences in musical features within Swift’s repertoire, but they do not give us any information about the trends of the features.
+We need a way to observe the changes in the highly variant features across time.
+Hence, we will be plotting Valence, Acousticness, Energy and Danceability in a line graph in the next part.

 ### b.
 How have the features we selected influenced Taylor Swift’s popularity?

+#### Methodology

 We plan to investigate how the selected features with the most variability (from part (a)) might impact Taylor Swift’s popularity